9 Steps on the Path to Personalization

 </html>

 In this example, multiple types of schema are used, including organization and course.
 The organization refers to the University of Technology-Eureka and the course is “Introduction to Computer Science and Programming.”
-Using schema markup, the search engines can easily find this information during a crawl and index it appropriately.
+Using schema markup, search engines and LLMs can easily find this information during a crawl and index it appropriately.

 Additionally, if your company sells products through your website, you would want to add product details, for example, again from Google: